 Scar / Mark / Tattoo (SMT) Image Capture Requirements

 It is important that there be no occlusions of the SMT in any part.
 Clothing, especially patterned clothing should be removed or eliminated from the field of view before image capture.
 The image should only contain the SMT and the surrounding skin and should not contain anything else in the background, including patterned walls and floors, furniture, or other body parts.
 If elimination of the background is not possible, the background should be plain in order to prevent pattern distractions.

-,
+For purposes of the ANSI/NIST-ITL standard and this document, a tattoo is an indelible image that was applied to the skin.
+A common tattoo results from picking of the skin with a coloring material.
+A subclass of tattoo is chemical, which indicates that the pattern was created by the use of chemicals to burn the image into the skin.
+Another subclass of tattoo is branded which indicates that the pattern was caused by using a branding iron or other form of applied heat.
+A third subclass of tattoo is cut which indicates that the image was caused by incision of the skin.

+Piercings, implants, birthmarks and scars caused by accidents / medical procedures, etc. are all classified as SCAR.
+A MARK only refers to patterns of needle marks on the skin.

 SMTs can be captured from the front, side, or back of the subject, depending on the body location.
 SMTs on body limbs should be captured with the body part parallel to the torso.
 For example, a tattoo on a forearm should be photographed with the arm pointing towards the ground.
 A tattoo on a leg should be collected with the subject standing upright.
 Different tattoos on distinctively separate body locations should be collected as separate photos, except for full body tattoos that are connected across multiple body locations.
 The tattoo should be centered in the photograph and occupy at least 75% of the entire image.
+Thus, the ‘standoff distance’ from the tattoo may differ depending upon the size of the tattoo imaged.

 Whenever possible, the SMT image should be taken under uniform lighting and be in focus with good contrast against the skin.
 For low contrast or faded tattoos, it may be desirable to photograph the tattoo with and without camera flash and select the better photo.